Preface

 -rw-r--r--.
 1 user group 100M Jul 22 2024 shoelaces.pdf

-When you run this, you likely won't see user
+When you run this, you likely won't see user or group.
+Instead, you'll

 likely see your computer username in that first column and something like it in